top of page

 click for process details

-A clock that encourages a mindful pause
+A mindful pause

 The clock’s hinged cover completely conceals the time, helping users take breaks without the pressure of watching the clock.